Hugh Cregg: District Attorney

 In 1941, Cregg prosecuted John W. Henry, a special policeman from Salisbury, Massachusetts, for the murder of Olive Farrell.
 Henry allegedly beat Farrell unconscious and left her on Salisbury Beach to drown.
 Henry was instead found guilty of manslaughter.

 Cregg coordinated the investigation into the 1941 murder of Frances Cochran, a 19-year-old Lynn woman whose raped and beaten body was found near a "lovers lane" in Salem, Massachusetts.
 The investigation involved police from Lynn, Salem, and Swampscott, Massachusetts.
 The case remains unsolved.

 In 1943, Cregg secured the conviction of Roger W. Mason for the murder of his step-daughter, Ruth I. Stone.
 Later that year he tried Edward Dow for the murder of Lydia Cook also known as the "Egg Lady".
 Dow, who was 13 years old, was the youngest person to be tried for murder in Massachusetts.
 Dow was instead found guilty of manslaughter.

 In 1951, Cregg's office indicted Dr. Harry Carver Clarke of Marblehead, Massachusetts, for allegedly selling 72 babies to wealthy families.
 Clarke died before his case went to trial and Cregg discontinued prosecution of his co-conspirator, Marcus Siegel, after he was convicted in New York.
 That same year Cregg tried Frank and Charles W. McNeil for the murder of Leo F. Monfet.
 During the trial, Charles McNeil confessed to the crime to clear his brother.
 As a result Charles was found guilty and sentenced to death while Frank was acquitted.

 On May 15, 1956, Massachusetts Attorney General George Fingold reopened the case of Lorraine Clark, who had pleaded guilty to the murder of her husband, Melvin W. Clark Jr. two years earlier.
 Lorraine Clark was now claiming that her lover Anthony Jackson was the actual murderer.
 This resulted in a legal battle between Cregg, who believed Clark's original confession, and Fingold.
 On May 25, a grand jury decided against indicting Jackson for the murder of Melvin W. Clark Jr. Following the jury's decision, Fingold stated that he was shocked by the decision and that Jackson "owe[d] a debt of gratitude to Dist.
 Atty.
 Hugh Cregg for his temporary respite from prosecution".

 In 1958, Cregg was defeated for reelection by Democrat John P. S. Burke.

 Later life and death

 Following his defeat, Cregg continued to practice law in Methuen with his son Donald, who had served as first assistant District Attorney when Cregg was DA.

 Cregg died on May 8, 1960, at his home in Methuen after suffering a heart attack.
-He was survived by his wife, Winifred Gerrin Cregg, his daughters Maureen Cregg and Natalie Ballard, and his sons Donald and Dr. Hugh A. Cregg Jr., a radiologist and the father of Hugh A. Cregg III, better known as Huey Lewis.
+He was survived by his wife, Winifred Gerrin Cregg, his daughters Maureen Cregg and Natalie Ballard, and his sons Donald and Dr. Hugh A. Cregg Jr., a radiologist and the father of musician Hugh A. Cregg III, professionally known as Huey Lewis.